Education in The New Age

 Yoga

-Double working of the mind (Occult meditation)
+Double Working of the Mind (Occult meditation)

 As stated earlier, the double working of the mind is a part of yoga.
 Therefore, the main emphasis is on linking the soul and the personality.
 At the same time, the double working of the mind is a direct connection with service in that through meditation, we train the mind and the mental function, which is the fundamental basis of service.
 Therefore, there are two sides to the essential elements of all Occult meditation.
 Firstly, they involve linking the soul and the personality; secondly, they require forming thought forms of the plan, which the soul reveals.